hotwired/hotwire-native-ios/Docs/QuickStartGuide.md

 }
 ```

 5. Hit run, and you have a basic working app.
 You can now tap links and navigate the demo back and forth in the simulator.
-We've only touched the very core requirements here of creating a `TurboNavigator` and routing the root URL.
+We've only touched the very core requirements here of creating a `Navigator` and routing the root URL.

 Feel free to can change the URL we use for the initial visit to your web app.
 A real application will want to customize the view controller, respond to different visit actions, gracefully handle errors, and build a more powerful routing system.
 Read the rest of the documentation to learn more.